Marcelle enjoys preparing delicious meals for family and friends. She especially loves creating original, plant-based, vegan recipes.

-As the national dish of Thailand, Pad Thai is traditionally made with rice noodles, fish sauce, egg, spices, vegetables, peanuts, and often shrimp or tofu.
-This low-sodium, vegetarian adaptation for Pad Thai changes up the ingredients with flavorful results.
+As the national dish of Thailand, pad thai is traditionally made with rice noodles, fish sauce, egg, spices, vegetables, peanuts, and often shrimp or tofu.
+This low-sodium, vegan adaptation for pad thai changes up the ingredients with flavorful results.
 Whole wheat pasta takes the place of rice noodles, and the sauce uses a combination of peanut butter, teriyaki, and sriracha sauce, minus the fish sauce.
 Easy and fast, make this recipe for a delicious weeknight family dinner!

 Dialing Back the Sodium

-Dial back that sodium in your diet, is the advise you'll hear from the Centers for Disease Control and Prevention (CDC).
+Dialing back that sodium in your diet is the advise you'll hear from the Centers for Disease Control and Prevention (CDC).
 The CDC advises that people aged two and older consume less than 2300mg of sodium per day.
-Adults over the age of 51, certain populations, and anyone with high blood pressure, diabetes, or kidney disease, should keep sodium levels at or under 1500mg per day.
-The Noodles & Company Pad Thai example above would max out your daily allotment for sodium in just one regular-sized serving.
+Adults over the age of 51, certain populations, and anyone with high blood pressure, diabetes, or kidney disease should keep sodium levels at or under 1500mg per day.
+The Noodles & Company pad thai example above would max out your daily allotment for sodium in just one regular-sized serving.
 Too much sodium in your diet increases your risk for many health problems, including high blood pressure, heart disease, and stroke.

 Easy Pad Thai Recipe

 Find PB2 in the organic section of most grocery stores or order it online from Amazon (see below).
 Kentuckyaki is a little harder to find but it is worth it for the flavor and lower sodium content.
-Fresh Market carries it or again, it can be purchased easily online.
+Fresh Market carries it and you can easily buy it online.

 - 12 ounces whole wheat linguine, or spaghetti noodles

 - 1/4 cup Kentuckyaki sauce (see below), or other low-sodium teriyaki sauce